-The Camus’ red wine lineup begins with a deep and serious example of Bourgogne rouge, which not surprisingly displays some of the spiciness on both the nose and palate for which the wines of Savigny-les-Beaune are so well known.
+The Camus lineup begins with a deep and serious example of Bourgogne rouge, which not surprisingly displays some of the spiciness on both the nose and palate for which the wines of Savigny-les-Beaune are so well known.
 There is also an excellent Chorey-les-Beaune that is fleshy and complex right out of the blocks, and has to be one of the great bargains in the world of red Burgundy.
-Amongst the Savigny-les-Beaunes, there are three village wine level bottlings: a straight and lovely Savigny AC "Cuvee Reine Joly" (named after the grandmother), and two very old-vine cuvées that are really of premier cru quality, Pimentiers and Grands Liards.
-Both are between 80 and 100 years old, and offer great depth as well as the creamy sappiness of old vine fruit front and center, over great bases of soil, with the traditional red fruity tones of Savigny taking a decidedly black fruitier signature of black raspberries and blood orange as a result of the old vines.
+Amongst the Savigny-les-Beaunes, there are three villages-level bottlings: a lovely Savigny AC called "Cuvee Reine Joly" (named after Guillaume's grandmother), and two very old-vine lieux-dits "Pimentiers" and "Grands Liards" that are arguably Premier Cru quality.
+Both vineyards are between 80 and 100 years old, and offer great depth as well as the creamy sappiness of old vine fruit over great bases of soil and a fine underlying minerality.

-Overall, there is a refined elegance and perfumed precision to the Camus-Bruchon wines that is very special, and is most impressive when working with the sometimes rather youthfully “sauvage” elements that can be found in young Savignys and Pommard.
-Giullaume Camus is one of the young stars of the Côte de Beaune, and because he is working in the village of Savigny-les-Beaune, rather than Vosne-Romanée or Gevrey-Chambertin, his brilliant wines also offer up extraordinary value in the world of Burgundy pricing. less
+Overall, there is a refined elegance and perfumed precision to the Camus-Bruchon wines that is very special, and is most impressive considering the rather youthfully “sauvage” elements that can sometimes be found in any young Savignys and Pommard.
+Guillaume Camus is one of the unsung young stars of the Côte de Beaune.
+Yet because he is working in the village of Savigny-les-Beaune, rather than Vosne-Romanée or Gevrey-Chambertin, his brilliant wines also offer up extraordinary (and downright CRAZY) value in the world of red Burgundy.